 Digital Transformation: Also called digitization.
 One of the many Buzzwords that slowly disappeared.
 The term is used to describe the ongoing process of moving all communication online, of putting a chip into everything aka Internet of Things, or structuring and steering private relations and commercial processes electronically.
 Although our culture may be in the midst of a great digital transformation, no one really knows The Future.

 DMA: The Digital Markets Act.
-According to Wikipedia, the DMA is "an EU regulation that aims to make the digital economy fairer and more contestable."
-According to Apple and Apple enthusiasts, the DMA rests on vague condemnations, perpetuating the belief that the EU creates uninformed, impractical, and outright irrational laws.
+According to Wikipedia, the DMA is “an EU regulation that aims to make the digital economy fairer and more contestable.”
+According to Apple and (cross-reference: apple enthusiast)s, the DMA rests on vague condemnations, perpetuating the belief that the EU creates uninformed, impractical, and outright irrational laws.
 If you take the time to read the DMA you may find the very opposite to be exponentially more accurate.
 Critiques of the DMA tend to triumphantly misinterpret the GDPR as an example of how impractical and ignorant the EU lawmakers are shooting themselves in the foot without blinking.

 Do it live: Refers to a viral video of Fox News presenter Bill O’Reilly’s getting excited upon not understanding what the text on the teleprompter meant.
 We use “Do it live!” to go live, share important new, or push a project over a critical threshold.
 We play the track on social media before launching large projects to announce that something exciting is coming soon.
 “Do it live” is often followed by Quickly Quickly.